alexkarezin/jabref-wiki/Minutes.md

 - Remove gitter?
 - XMLUtil.main -> CLI strategy (see [#266](https://github.com/JabRef/jabref/pull/266))
 - New default setting for `Use native file dialog`: `Yes`?
 Should we remove that option completely?
+- Fetchers/Web Search:
+  - Distinguish between simple "fetch by key" and free keyword search?
+Different menu items?
   - UI Improvement: Default: Web search should be opened and "DOI to BibTeX" (or "ISBN to BibTeX") should be selected as default. (refs: handling of minor issues)

 # Future
 - Preferences: Structure and Necessity